 Conceal and Carry on Transit

-Early in the last week, there were several attempts to include a CCW on transit amendment.
-Thanks to all the Senators who were engaged to insure CCW on transit language did not pass this session.
+Thanks to all those who reached out on the impact of these bills as well as the Senators who were engaged to ensure CCW on transit language did not pass this session.